RiggiG/ug-archive/README.md

 1. **Use scrape-then-download workflow** for large collections
 2. **Filter by tab types** to reduce download volume
 3. **Limit scope** with max-bands/max-tabs-per-band for testing
-4. **Monitor disk space** - tabs can accumulate quickly

-## Legal Notice

-This tool is for educational and archival purposes.
-Please respect Ultimate Guitar's terms of service and consider supporting the platform and artists by using their official services.

-## Contributing

-Feel free to submit issues and enhancement requests.
-When contributing code, please ensure compatibility with the existing command-line interface and maintain the flexible operating mode structure.

-## Legal Considerations

-This tool is for educational and personal use.
-Please respect Ultimate Guitar's terms of service and use responsibly.
-Consider supporting artists and Ultimate Guitar if you find their content valuable.